U.S. Citizenship and Immigration Services, Department of Homeland Security.

 (3) Agency form number, if any, and the applicable component of the DHS sponsoring the collection: N-336; USCIS.

 (4) Affected public who will be asked or required to respond, as well as a brief abstract: Primary: Individuals or households.
-Form N-336 is used by an individual whose Form N-400, Application for Naturalization, was denied to request a hearing before an immigration officer on the denial of the N-400.
+Form N-336 is used by an individual who's Form N-400, Application for Naturalization, was denied to request a hearing before an immigration officer on the denial of the N-400.
 USCIS uses the information submitted on Form N-336 to locate the requestor's file and schedule a hearing in the correct jurisdiction.
-It allows USCIS to determine if there is an underlying Form N-400, Application for Naturalization, that was denied to warrant the filing of Form N-336.
+It allows USCIS to determine if there is an underlying Form N-400, Application for Naturalization that was denied to warrant the filing of Form N-336.
 The information collected also allows USCIS to determine if a member of the U.S. armed forces has filed the appeal.

 (5) An estimate of the total number of respondents and the amount of time estimated for an average respondent to respond: The estimated total number of respondents for the information collection N-336 (paper filing) is 4,500 and the estimated hour burden per response is 2.75 hours; the estimated total number of respondents for the information collection N-336 (e-filing) is 500 and the estimated hour burden per response is 2.5 hours.